 Chair of the Trust Board

-Mary is a Change and Transformation Leader with extensive experience of leading strategic and operational change programmes.
-She is currently working for two local authorities (Staffordshire Moorlands and High Peak) developing shared services to realise £5m efficiencies, while also building a customer focussed and positive culture.
+Mary is Assistant Chief Executive at Staffs Moorlands and High Peak Councils.
+She has extensive experience of leading strategic and operational change programmes.
 Mary manages a wide range of services including Communications, HR, OD, IT, Project Management and Performance and is passionate about making change happen through involving and inspiring people.
-Mary is also a Foundation Governor at St. Edward’s CE(C ) Cheddleton.
+Mary was a Foundation Governor at St. Edward’s CE Academy Cheddleton, was formerly the Chair of that Local Governing Body and is currently the Chair of the Trust Board of SUAT.

 Judy has an extensive experience of working in secondary schools.
 Prior to that she was a Petroleum Geologist in Canada